intel/ittapi/src/ittnotify_refcol/README.md

 set INTEL_LIBITTNOTIFY64=<build_dir>\libittnotify_refcol.dll
 ```

-By default, log files are saved in the system temporary directory.
+By default, trace files are saved in the system temporary directory.
 To change
 the location, use the `INTEL_LIBITTNOTIFY_LOG_DIR` environment variable:

 **On Linux**